scanning fingerprint on biometric door lock

 • Remote access.
 Building occupants no longer have to be present to allow guests and other personnel into the building.
 Users can grant remote entry to anyone they choose from the ButterflyMX mobile app.
 Temporary PIN codes can also be given to guests as well.

 • Mobile app.
-This does away with physical access credentials and allows users to unlock a door by tapping a button on their mobile app.
+This does away with physical access credentials and allows users to unlock a door by tapping a button on the mobile app.

 • Cloud-based technology.
 This cuts down on maintenance costs and manual programming by allowing automatic software updates.

 • Date- and time-stamped entry.
-Every time someone enters the building, the keypad access system logs the exact date and time.
+Every time someone enters the building, the ButterflyMX Access Control System logs the exact date and time.
 This is useful data to monitor should any incidents occur.

 Profile image for Nick Manzolillo